-Ordinarily a department chair contacts the dean's office, which may contact an internal dual career office, or may request POP and CRN services from the Office of the Vice Provost - Academic Affairs (VPAA).
+Ordinarily a department chair contacts the dean's office, which may contact an internal dual career office, or may request Partner Opportunity Program (POP) services from the Office of the Vice Provost - Academic Affairs (VPAA).
 Department chairs should be informed about the specific procedures used in their school or college.
 Search committee chairs and members should not make direct contact with the POP, dean's, or VPAA's offices.

-Contact with the dean's office, and potentially a request from the dean for assistance from the VPAA's POP and CRN programs, may occur before an offer is extended, but it is important that the department chair is clear about the current status of the search process.
+Contact with the dean's office, and potentially a request from the dean for assistance from the VPAA's POP program, may occur before an offer is extended, but it is important that the department chair is clear about the current status of the search process.

 Are dual career services from the VPAA's office only available for spouses of faculty?

-No. Dual career services through the POP and CRN programs are not limited to spouses, but are available to those described by a faculty candidate as a partner.
+No. Dual career services through the POP program are not limited to spouses, but are available to those described by a faculty candidate as a partner.
 They are not available to partners of post-doctoral fellows, graduate students, or staff.